Back to: C Tutorials For Beginners and Professionals

 Output: 3 2 1

 In the above example, we are passing 3 to the fun1 function from the main function.
-Let us see what will be the result and how it works?
-Let’s, trace this recursive function and check.
+Let us see what the result will be and how it works.
+Let’s trace this recursive function and check.

-How to trace a Recursive Function?
+How to Trace a Recursive Function in C?

-Now, fun1(0), 0 is greater than 0, no it’s not greater than 0.
-So, it will not enter inside, it will not perform those two steps and it does nothing.
-So, no printing and no calling and it will not enter inside and it will come outside of the function.
-So, the fun1(0) call doesn’t do anything.
+Now, fun1(0), 0 is greater than 0.
+No, it’s not greater than 0.
+So, it will not enter inside, perform those two steps, and do nothing.
+So, no printing and no calling will not enter inside, and it will come outside of the function.
 So, it will go back to the previous function call and so on and finally come out from the fun1 to the main function where it is initially called.
-So, a recursive function forms a tree and this is called a tracing tree of a recursive function.
-Now we will take one more example.
+So, a recursive function forms a tree, and this is called a tracing tree of a recursive function.
+Now, we will take one more example.

 Example: